Raiden1411/zabi/docs/pages/api/client/op-stack/clients.md

 Zabi supports the OP stack contracts and has custom clients that you can use to interact with them.
 It also has custom wallet clients to interact directly with the contracts.

+These client now support fault proofs.
+They will only be enable if the portal contract major version is higher than 3.

 ## Usage

 Depending on the type of client you want to init a set of seperate options are available.